Beluki/GaGa/README.md

 ## About

 GaGa is a very lightweight, simple online radio player that runs as an icon on the Windows tray.
 It's similar to [RadioTray][] for Linux.
-Here is a
+Here are two
 screenshot:

 ![Screenshot1](https://raw.github.com/Beluki/GaGa/master/Screenshot/Screenshot1.png)